pret/pokeruby/README.md

 # Pokémon Ruby and Sapphire [![Build Status][travis-badge]][travis]

-This is a disassembly of Pokémon Ruby and Sapphire.
+This is a di kjssassembly of Pokémon Ruby and Sapphire.

 It builds the following roms: